mjromper/qmi-qs-seed/README.md

   - **config.servers** - array of servers (VMs) to deploy.
     - **sense** - if exists it will install Qlik Sense with specified configuration.

-- Edit file *./files/sq-config.xml* with the hostname of your scenario.
+- Edit shared persistence configuration file *./files/sp-config.xml* with the hostname of your scenario.